gilch/hissp/docs/glossary.rst

       Either a `Python injection` or a `Hissp injection`, depending on context.

    python injection
-      The technique of writing `Python fragment`\ s rather than allowing the Hissp machinery to do it for you, or the fragments so used or the `fragment atom`\ s containing them.
+      The technique of writing a `Python fragment` rather than allowing the Hissp machinery to do it for you, or the fragments so used or the `fragment atom` containing one.
-      `text macro`\ s work via Python injection.
+      A `text macro` works via Python injection.
       Injection is discouraged because it bypasses a lot of Hissp's machinery, and is opaque to code-walking macros,
       making them less useful or risking errors.